 With Super Bowl LIII Action Less Than A Month Away, PayPerHead.com Expects Record-Breaking Profit

-The 2018 NFL season has been quite the experience.
+The 2018 NFL season has been quite the experience, and we’re expecting Super Bowl LIII at the end of it to be equally as amazing..
 While some of the league’s top teams have been underperforming, it seems that underdog teams have been leading the pack.

 Currently, “America’s Team”, the Dallas Cowboys are set to excite the nation as they face off against the Los Angeles Rams this Saturday in the NFL divisional game.